 Coronavirus Shut Down: What Non-Essential Services Are Closed In Australia?

-Published March 25, 2020 (last updated on July 7, 2024) | Adam Wyatt - Content Writer
+Published March 25, 2020 (last updated on February 28, 2024) | Adam Wyatt - Content Writer

 Image

-As you likely aware, the Federal Government has announced that as of midnight on Wednesday 25 March some businesses will shut down.
+As you likely aware, the Federal Government has announced that as of midnight on Wednesday 25 March some businesses will shutdown.
 This is in addition to those prohibitions announced earlier this week.

 What Are Essential Services?